Raviv-Herrera/Raviv-Herrera/README.md

 ---

 ### 🎓 MSc Thesis
-My master’s thesis focused on **characterizing power-law distributions in financial markets** and improving parameter estimation methods for heavy-tailed data.
+My master’s thesis focused on **characterizing power-law distributions in financial markets** and improving the estimation of their parameters in heavy-tailed data.
-I developed the **LION method**, a resampling-based framework that enhances the robustness and accuracy of tail exponent estimation compared to the classical approaches.
+The goal of this research was to gain a deeper understanding of **extreme events and tail behavior in stock returns**, enabling more accurate modeling of **market risk** and better **calibration of option pricing models**.
+The work combined analytical derivations, Monte Carlo simulations, and empirical validation on real-world equity data.

 ### 🌐 Find Me